Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Tampa Bay's games this season have gone over 54 points six of 12 times.
+- Tampa Bay and its opponents have combined to score more than 54 points in six of 12 games this season.

+- Buffalo and its opponents have combined to score more than 54 points in five of 12 games this season.

+- The two teams combine to score 59.4 points per game, 5.4 more than the over/under in this contest.

 - In 2021, games involving the Bills have averaged a total of 48.2 points, 5.8 fewer than this game's set over/under.